symph0nic/symph0nic.github.io/FAQ.md

 Q: I signed up but I haven't heard anything.
 What should I do?
   >A: Everyone that signed up and _provided an email address_ will receive a matching and info email after the sign-up period closes.
 If you didn't provide an email address, we can't get in touch.

+Q: I've been matched with a Mentor / Mentee that doesn't match what I asked for.
+What should I do?
+  >A: We have a limited pool of Mentors and Mentees and so sadly it's not possible for everyone to have a perfect match.
+However we believe that if you go in with an open mind you will gain something from this relationship.
+If it really doesn't work out then get in  touch and we'll see if we can help.

 Q:  I've never Mentored or Menteed before - what do I do?
   >A:  Have a look at our [handy guide](./guide.html), and feel free to ask a bunch of questions at the def con meetup.